BZoennchen/supercollider-book/chapters/trash/jump-right-in.md

 1.0.midiratio
 ```

-We can also transform a midinote to frequency (cycles per seconds, i.e., cps) and vise versa by
+We can also transform a midinote to frequency (cycles per seconds, i.e., cps) and vice versa by

 ```isc
 75.midicps                                             // 622.25396744416